833M0L3/NETTV/README.md

 # Bypassing Worldlink's NETTV Setup box restriction to install 3rd party android apps
+**Note : This is for educational purposes only.**

 ![Setupbox](/setupbox.jpg)

 This works on NETTV White Setup box.
 Dunno about other models.
+I wanted to sideload 3rd party apps as I hated switching between NETTV HDMI and my other Mi Box S HDMI on my TV.
+The NETTV Setup Box is a quite capable box, having 1 GB RAM and a S905 SoC.
+These doesn't seem much but to run native android apps and do video streaming, S905 SoC is more than enough.
+It has a capability of decoding 4k HEVC contents.
+I only downside I found was the RAM.
+Well , whatever, I am currently sideloading apps and never found any difference in performance compared to my Mi Box 4k.
+Apps I use on Mi Box 4k performs exactly the same on NETTV Setup Box.

 # Things you will need
 * A Redmi Phone with IR Blaster ( This is very important and is one of the most crucial part of this method, without this I don't think it is possible)